v-v-sumanth-kumar/Workspace_Booking/README.md

 4. Run the application:
 npm run dev

-text

 ## Deployment

+- Deploy the frontend on vercel using the provided instructions in the repository.
-- Deploy the backend to Render using the provided instructions in the repository.
+- Deploy the backend on Render using the provided instructions in the repository.
 - Ensure your PostgreSQL database is configured and accessible.

 ## Usage

 - Users can log in and view available workspaces.
 - Book a workspace for a specific date and time.
 - Users can manage workspaces, and reservations.

+**Note:** Due to free-tier hosting for both frontend and backend, the application may take up to a minute to start.